-A new school skirt was introduced in September 2017; this is compulsory for all students in Years 7, 8 and 9 and also for Year 11 Prefects.
-We also would prefer that all Year 10s wear the new skirt, given that this new one should last the final two years of school.
-It is a much better quality skirt than our current one and the girls who have tried it tell us that it is much more comfortable.
-The new skirt is easy to wash (no fabric conditioner please) and can be hung up to dry; if this is done, the skirt will require no ironing.
+A new school skirt was introduced in September 2017; this is now compulsory for all students in Years 7, 8, 9 and 10 and also for Year 11 Prefects.
+The skirt is easy to wash (no fabric conditioner please) and can be hung up to dry; if this is done, the skirt will require no ironing.

 All girls will still have the option of wearing navy blue trousers (see below).